InkWarrior/Remnants-of-the-Protectorate/README.md

 __NPCS__
 - Revamp dialogue for all custom npcs.
-- Make outlaw npcs and tenants (in-progress).
+- Make new dialogue files for Watchers and Outlaw npcs.

 __MISC__